Google

 [What's This?]

-Today, you are likely to spend a great deal of time at a going out of business sale seeking to buy either storage boxes for your computer software CDs or a set of tires.
-Be on the lookout for empty parking spaces that appear to be near the entrance to a store.
+Today, you are likely to spend a great deal of time browsing through a long list of dot com websites hoping to buy either a rechargeable flashlight or storage boxes for your computer software CDs.
+Be on the lookout for telephone calls from former employers.

 Your Complete Scope